joshuagl/apt-transport-in-toto/README.md

   once there is broad network of rebuilders that provide extensive link metadata.

-An exemplary configuration file can be found in [`apt.conf.d/intoto`](apt.conf.d/intoto).
+An example configuration file can be found in [`apt.conf.d/intoto`](apt.conf.d/intoto).

 #### Enable the transport